 The University Educators Association (UEA) is an integral part of the School of Education.
 The programs and activities are correlated very closely with the emphasis of the individual classes.
 This organization provides opportunities for all education students to secure leadership training and many professional contacts.
 Each of the professional education departments appoints representatives to serve as officers, and departmental meetings are part of the UEA programming.
 All prospective teachers are urged to become members of UEA.
 Two major activities are featured each year.
 Introduction to the World of Special Olympics is a special program for the disabled children in attendance at Washington Center School.
 These students are transported to the university campus for day-long activities during the first semester of each year.
-The second program is a field day conducted in the spring for the students at Bob Jones Academy.

-Associate of Science, EARLY CHILDCARE & DEVELOPMENT
+Associate of Science, EARLY CHILD CARE & DEVELOPMENT